Arson charges are filed when a person is suspected of illegally burning property.

 In the event that explosives were involved in the act of arson, the charges and associated penalties can be far harsher.

 Second-Degree Arson Charges

-Less serious than first-degree arson charges, second-degree arson charges are usually filed when the illegal act of burning someone else’s property without their consent involves any property other than some occupied structure.
+Less serious than first-degree charges, second-degree arson charges are usually filed when the illegal act of burning someone else’s property without their consent involves any property other than some occupied structure.
 These charges are generally filed as:

 - Class 4 felonies if the burned property had a value greater than $100 – These charges can result in up to 6 years in prison upon conviction.